Are you a highly motivated individual who wants to lead an URBAN school? Are you committed to increasing social equity through public education?.

 The master’s degree is designed to be completed in two years with extended support from Teaching Trust that continues beyond graduation.

-In the first year of the program, students take courses at SMU taught by SMU faculty and Teaching Trust staff while working full-time in their current role as educators.
+In the first year of the program, students take courses at SMU taught by SMU faculty while working full-time in their current role as educators.
 Students take courses in a sequence that begins with a 3-week intensive session during the first summer of enrollment.
-During the fall and spring academic terms, students meet each week for 4 1/2 hour classes on Saturdays and select weeknights.
+During the fall and spring academic terms, students meet each week for classes on Saturdays.

 In the second year, students serve in an on-campus leadership role for a Residency year where they are paired with a mentor principal and implement strategies and skills in real-time as coaches, assistant principals, or principals.
 Residents receive on-the-job coaching & support from a Teaching Trust leadership development coach.